Types of Car Dents and How to Remove Them

 Creased Dent

-The dent looks like a screech mark, commonly caused by dragging a car along a pillar, cycle handles or tree branches.
-Since the dent severity is based on the force of impact, the repair work requires dealing with deep scratches and damaged paint over a larger surface area.
+Crease dents usually occur along the sides of the car due to impact and scraping with a sharp object.
+The dent looks like a deep scratch mark, commonly caused by dragging a car along a pillar, cycle handles or tree branches.
+Since the severity of the damage depends on the force of impact, the repair work often involves addressing deep scratches and restoring paint across a larger surface area.

 Ding